-The PSR team is currently finalizing a path-to-scale research agenda around the prioritized EBAs, working closely with expert academics, practitioners, and regional and country IPA offices throughout the process.
+The PSR team is currently finalizing a path-to-scale research agenda around the prioritized evidence-based approaches (EBAs), working closely with expert academics, practitioners, and regional and country IPA offices throughout the process.
 The team is also developing home-based growth chart RCTs in Indonesia and Zambia, and are seeking new implementation and research partnerships across all four EBAs.

 Small and Medium Enterprises (SME) Initiative

 SMEs are widely seen as engines of economic growth with the potential to alleviate poverty, but in many contexts, they face binding constraints to growth.
 Most impact evaluations of promising private sector entrepreneurship and SME development interventions in lower- and middle-income countries to date have been at the “proof of concept” stage.

 The Entrepreneurship & Private Sector Development Program at IPA (formerly called the Small and Medium Enterprise or SME Program) launched a call for nominations for its Path to Scale Award in December 2018 to identify evidence-based approaches that demonstrated rigorous evidence of impact, cost-effectiveness, and the potential to be sustainably scaled up.